sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 Additionally, component-specific interfaces (i.e. such as A, B, C, and D in {{fig-notional}}) are expected to be specified logically then bound to one or more specific implementations.
 This should be done for each capability related to the given SACM Component.

+## SACM Roles and Functions
+TBD

+## XMPP-based Solution
+In {{fig-detailed}}, we have a more detailed view of the architecture - one that fosters the development of a pluggable ecosystem of cooperative tools.
+Existing collection mechanisms (ECP/SWIMA included) can be brought into this architecture by specifying the interface of the collector and creating the XMPP-Grid Connector.
+Additionally, while not directly depicted in {{fig-detailed}}, this architecture does not preclude point-to-point interfaces.
+In fact, {{I-D.ietf-mile-xmpp-grid}} provides brokering capabilities to facilitate such point-to-point data transfers.
+Additionally, each of the SACM Components depicted in {{fig-detailed}} may be a Provider, a Consumer, or both, depending on the circumstance.

 ~~~~~~~~~~
   +----------+      +------+   +------------+
   |Repository|      |Policy|   |Orchestrator|